“The peace in peaceful parenting comes from you and your ability to regulate your own emotions,” says Dr. Laura Markham.

 Hold a family meeting and include everyone in the plan.
 This is especially important when you have older children who can give and receive input.

-For many parents, this is a difficult enough task.
-We’re not supposed to apologise to our kids because it makes us look weak.
-It seems as if we don’t know what we’re doing.
+For many parents, this is a difficult task.
+You’re not supposed to apologise to our kids because it makes you look weak.
+It makes you look as if you don’t know what you’re doing.

 In this meeting, you can also talk about the household rules that are important to you as a family.
 Perhaps you might even consider creating a family manifesto that includes all of your ideas.